Beazer: Early days

-Jesse had eight children but only one son – Cyril H Beazer (1908-1983).
+Jesse had eight children but only one son – Cyril H Beazer (1908–1983).
 Cyril started working for his father at the age of 13, but work was scarce and Cyril later moved to Bath to work for local firms, becoming a mason himself and then a general foreman.
 In partnership with a local businessman who owned a small plot of land, Cyril built two houses and thus began the building business that was to bear the name C.H.Beazer.
 During the 1930s Cyril employed no more than a few men and, in World War II was mainly involved in war damage repair work in Bath; until 1944 when he and his men were directed to undertake similar work in London.

 The early post-war period continued to be dominated by war damage reconstruction in Bath, but the business gradually extended to new build and to the counties around Bath.
 Reflecting the increased size of the business, C H Beazer (Construction) was incorporated in 1956; Cyril's eldest son, Ralph, joined as a director and the younger brother Brian became a director in 1960.
-In the event it was Brian Beazer who took over as managing director in 1968 and it was he who turned this small Bath company into an international construction group.
+In the event, it was Brian Beazer who took over as managing director in 1968 and it was he who turned this small Bath company into an international construction group.

-The Acquisition Years
+The acquisition years

 The local firm of Mortimer & Sons, of similar size to C.H.
 Beazer, was bought, its general construction business complementing what had become Beazer's predominant private housebuilding.
 In 1971, Beazer made a leap from what had been a predominantly south-west firm by developing a commercial property site in Brussels.
 Within two years it had property developments in Belgium France and Germany as well as seven schemes in the U.K. Supported by those development profits, in July 1973 C.H.
 Beazer (Holdings) was floated on the London Stock Exchange, barely months before the onset of the first major post-war recession.
 Profits fell, there were property write-downs and the dividend was cut in 1976.
 The years that followed were ones of consolidation before the acquisitions began again at the end of the decade – only this time they were on a much larger scale.

 In 1979, Beazer bought the Somerset firm of R.M.Smith, doubling housing output to around 500 a year.
 Further acquisitions included house builders Monsell Youell and Second City Properties, the property developer M.P.
 Kent, brick manufacturer Westbrick and prefabricated classroom manufacturer Prattens.
-By 1984, Beazer had become a volume housebuilder with output of over 2,000 a year.
+By 1984, Beazer had become a volume housebuilder with an output of over 2,000 a year.
 This was doubled the following year with the purchase of William Leech, taking Beazer to number four in the industry.